 Install hping3 For CentOS, Fedora, RHEL

 The rpm-based distributions like CentOS, Fedora, RHEL provide the hping with the name of hping3.
 The hping3 package can be installed with the following command for these distributions.

 Install hping For Windows

 The hping command is also provided for the Windows operating systems.
-But as the hping is mainly created for the Linux operating systems with low level source code the windows version generally not updated regularly.
-The latest version of the hping is version 2 which is also called as hping2 and can be downloaded from the following link.
+But as the hping is mainly created for the Linux operating systems with low-level source code the windows version is generally not updated regularly.
+The latest version of the hping is version 2 which is also called hping2 and can be downloaded from the following link.